-Revisiting the Wicked Behind-the-Scenes Drama of Charmed
+The Wicked Behind-the-Scenes Drama of the Original Charmed: Feuds, Firings and Feminist Fury - E!
+Online

 "Here's the thing.
 Until you ask us to rewrite it like Brad Kern did weekly don't even think of capitalizing on our hard work," she wrote at the time.
 "Charmed belongs to the 4 of us, our vast amount of writers, crews and predominantly the fans.
 FYI you will not fool them by owning a title/stamp.
 So bye."

-And Combs especially took issue with the fact that the new iteration of the beloved show was being described as a "fierce, funny, feminist reboot of the original series," mostly that final F-word: feminist.
+And Combs especially took issue with the fact that the new iteration of the beloved show was being described as a "fierce, funny, feminist reboot of the original series"—but mostly with that final F-word: feminist.

-"While some may not get why I take issue with the network that didn't want to renew Charmed 12 years ago 'reimagining' it now let me just say I understand it perfectly," she tweeted.
+"While some may not get why I take issue with the network that didn't want to renew Charmed 12 years ago 'reimagining' it now let me just say I understand it perfectly," she continued.
 "Also this kinda stuff given all that Rose and Alyssa have done lately...um no. Just No."

-Of course, Combs is referencing her former co-stars involvement in the #MeToo movement ever since the New York Times and The New Yorker reported decades' worth of sexual misconduct and assault allegations by Harvey Weinstein in October 2017.
-Milano was even one of the first actors to help revive Tarana Burke's decade-old #MeToo movement with a tweet, while McGowan was one of the first to speak out against Weinstein, participating in the New York Times exposé.
+Combs was referencing her former co-stars' involvement in the #MeToo movement after the New York Times and The New Yorker reported decades' worth of sexual misconduct and assault allegations against Harvey Weinstein in October 2017.
+Milano was even one of the first actors to help revive Tarana Burke's decade-old #MeToo movement with a tweet, while McGowan was one of the most prominent celebrities to speak out early about Weinstein, participating in the New York Times exposé.

-But McGowan criticized Milano after she publicly voiced support for Georgina Chapman, Weinstein's estranged wife, saying she was "a good woman" during an interview on Megyn Kelly Today.
+But McGowan criticized Milano after she publicly voiced support for Georgina Chapman, Weinstein's estranged wife, the Project Runway All Stars host calling the Project Runway All Stars judge "a good woman" during an interview on Megyn Kelly Today.

 "You make me want to vomit.
 You actually gave me a body flashback.
-Well done, fake one - People," McGowan tweeted about her former on-screen sister, along with a link to an article citing Milano's remarks.
+Well done, fake one—People," McGowan tweeted about her former on-screen sister, along with a link to an article citing Milano's remarks.

-While promoting her E! show Citizen Rose, McGowan revealed she joined Charmed back in 2001 for a very specific reason: to maintain visibility following her alleged assault by Weinstein, which McGowan said happened in 1997.
+While promoting her E! show Citizen Rose, McGowan revealed she joined Charmed back in 2001 for a very specific reason: To maintain visibility following her alleged assault by Weinstein, which McGowan said happened in 1997.

 "I did the TV show so I could gain a foothold internationally in all areas," she explained, "so when the news broke I could have a foothold and people would pay attention in every region across the globe.
 This is a long plan."

-McGowan hasn't really weighed in on the reboot, though she expressed contempt for a 2013 attempt to revive the show, simply saying, "Lame lame lame lamertons."
+McGowan expressed contempt for a 2013 attempt to revive Charmed, simply tweeting, "Lame lame lame lamertons."

 Though Doherty took issue with the "offensive" insinuation that the original version was not feminist, she tweeted, "I love Charmed.
 I also want it to be respected.
 I'm simply choosing to be constructive about it because negativity has no place in my life."

-For Milano, she was hurt none of the original cast or creative team was initially contacted or asked to be included in anyway, but told Parade, "I feel like it's either going to succeed or not, and if it succeeds again, a whole new generation will be exposed to the beauty of what Charmed was able to be for people, and if it doesn't succeed, then we don't have to hear about it anymore."
+For Milano, she was hurt that none of the original cast or creative team was initially contacted or asked to be included in any way.
+But she told Parade, "I feel like it's either going to succeed or not, and if it succeeds again, a whole new generation will be exposed to the beauty of what Charmed was able to be for people, and if it doesn't succeed, then we don't have to hear about it anymore."

-The reboot's executive producer Jennie Urman told reporters that she could "empathize" with the original cast's feelings, specifically Combs', saying, "It was a huge part of her life and if [she's] watching it go in a different direction, then of course that's going to be hard.
+The reboot's executive producer Urman told reporters that she could "empathize" with the original cast's feelings, specifically Combs', saying, "It was a huge part of her life and if [she's] watching it go in a different direction, then of course that's going to be hard.
 I understand that."

-But they noted the reboot is a new story and new take on the Halliwell sisters, not a remake, saying they "didn't want to mess with that mythology, obviously, because it was eight years."
+But she noted that the reboot is a new take on the sisterly coven, not a remake, saying they "didn't want to mess with that mythology, obviously, because it was eight years."

 "To all the fans—there is no one like you.
 Thank you for loving the show we loved so much," Milano tweeted.
 "And thank you for listening, sharing, and growing with me.
 I appreciate you."

-Ever the middle sister, Combs used fan-art to acknowledge all of the women who helped create Charmed's enduring legacy—drama and all.
+Ever the middle sister, Combs used fan art to acknowledge all of the women who helped create Charmed's enduring legacy—drama and all.